Global weak solution of 3-D focusing energy-critical nonlinear Schr\"odinger equation: Introduction

 \end{itemize}

 \end{theorem}

+\begin{remark} {\upshape 1)} It would not be an easy task if one tries to prove Theorem \ref{th1.2v21} part 1) via the standard Galerkin method due to the loss of compactness in the entire space $\mathbb{R}^3$; see \cite[Remark 9.4.8]{C} and Section \ref{sec:concluding remark} below for more detailed explanation.

-\begin{remark} {\upshape 1)} We expect that the construction of global weak solutions would be a valuable first try to solve the global existence for strong solutions.
+{\upshape 2)} We expect that the construction of global weak solutions would be a valuable first try to solve the global existence for strong solutions.
 In particular, if one can relax the assumption $\|\nabla v_0\|_{L^2} < \min \left\{C,\|\nabla W\|_{L^2} \right\}$ to the weaker one $\|\nabla v_0\|_{L^2} < \|\nabla W\|_{L^2}$ to obtain the weak-strong uniqueness as in the theorem, then this would imply that the global weak solution provided by Theorem \ref{th1.2v21} is indeed the only possible strong solution of \eqref{eq1.1v18}.
+Thus one could consider further regularity of the weak solution provided by Theorem \ref{th1.2v21} so as to obtain a global strong solution. \end{remark}